ruangroc/ruangroc.github.io/index.md

 ### Hobbies + Fun Stuff
-When I'm not working or studying, I really enjoy reading, trying new teas, cooking and baking with and for my friends and family, and playing some (kind of dorky) video games (The Sims 3 or Flight Rising, anyone?).
+When I'm not working or studying, I really enjoy reading, trying new teas, cooking and baking with and for my friends and family, and playing some (kind of dorky) video games (mainly The Sims 3 or Flight Rising haha).
 I have also dabbled in bookbinding and I took piano lessons for 12 years of my life, though I rarely have time to play nowadays.

 ### Up next on my bucketlist